jballas/120-work/hw-8/readme.md

 ## Problems or Issues this week
 ![final sunbursts](screenshot_final_sunburst.PNG)

-I noticed whenever I changed my angle, I would have a completely different pattern, and I wanted a way to rotate between these patterns.
+- I noticed whenever I changed my angle, I would have a completely different pattern, and I wanted a way to rotate between these patterns.
 I tried using a modulo.
-I tried using other `if` statements on the angle variable.
-None of it was working.
+I tried using another `if` statements on the angle variable.
+None of it worked.
 I spent most of my time struggle with this problem.
 Finally, I realized I needed to use a `mousePressed()` function to switch between the designs manually.
 This way you can discover your favorite and watch each of them fade in and out.

-Some of the angles did not make any patterns at all, and I had no idea why.
+- Some of the angles did not make any patterns at all, and I had no idea why.
 Angle 0, seems obvious, that's just my triangle, but why angle 44, angle 88?
 And why do some of the patterns look so similiar?
 I have no idea what my math is doing.

 ## Specific questions/concerns for next week